ManojChandran/go-operator/README.md

 # go-operator
-We will discuss about Kubernetes Operator
+We will discuss about Kubernetes Operator, its basics and advance level of coding it in GO.
-* Basics
-* Working
-* Echo system
-* Build from scratch using kubebuilder
-* Installation

 ### Kubernetes Core
 * Heart of the kubernetes is a fleet of controllers tacking Kubernetes resources.